uptane/POUFs/README.md

 # Uptane Implementation POUFs

-This repository is the authoritative source for Uptane POUFs.
+This repository will contain links to Uptane POUFs.

 ## What is a POUF?